-Unrestricted net assets increased \$901.4 million, compared to the previous year's increase of \$266.9 million.
-The Institute's operating revenues exceeded operating expenses by \$38.3 million, up from the previous year's difference of \$23.5 million.
-The Institute's operations include tuition, research revenues, unrestricted gifts and bequests, fees and services, other programs, auxiliary revenues, investment income, the portion of net investment gains distributed to funds under the Institute's total return investment policy and operating and auxiliary expenditures.
-During 2000 all unrestricted gifts and bequests, investment income and the portion of net investment gains distributed to funds have been classified as operating revenues.
-The 1999 balances previously reported have been reclassified to conform to this presentation.
-This was done to provide a more accurate picture of the Institute's financial operations.
+Unrestricted net assets decreased \$90.6 million, compared to the previous year's increase of \$901.4 million.
+The Institute's operating revenues exceeded operating expenses by \$79.9 million, up from the previous year's difference of \$38.3 million.
+The Institute's operations include tuition, research revenues, unrestricted gifts and bequests for current use, fees and services, other programs, investment income, the portion of net investment gains distributed to funds under the Institute's total return investment policy, auxiliary revenues and operating expenditures.